Legend of the Millennium Dragon: Plot

 The film begins with a battle between samurai and Oni, "visualized demons that seem to be made of smoke".
 It does not go well for the samurai, and as the Oni prepare to make their final push to destroy a local temple, Monk Gen'un wipes them all out in one blow with his magic powers.
 The film then shifts focus over to Jun Tendo, a shy teenage boy, who is transported 1200 years into Japan's past to the Heian era.
 There, he must enlist the aid of the dragon Yamata no Orochi to resolve a war between humans and Oni.
 He is bullied over and over because of his weak appearance and lack of skills.
 Jun is then followed and attacked by an Oni, which he runs away from.
 While running, Jun finds himself hiding in the temple of Monk Gen'un and is confronted with the truth.
 Gen'un starts by telling Jun that he is being targeted by the dark monsters and about the war between humans and Oni back in the Heian era.
 Jun passes out and wakes up at the temple where he meets Raiko Minamoto, a highly skilled swordsman that fights alongside of Gen'un.
 The people refer to Jun as their savior and treat him as royalty, highly confusing him.

 During the night the temple is attacked by Oni, so the humans retaliate and fight back to protect their temple and their "savior."
-Jun is a descendant of the Magatama clan with a birthmark on his left shoulders.
+Jun is a descendant of the Magatama clan with a birthmark on his left shoulder.
 Only direct bloodlines with that birthmark can awaken the full powers of a mythical dragon named Orochi.
 In order to summon the dragon to save Raiko and everyone else in the village, Jun must chant the incantation.
 Jun sees that Raiko is in deep trouble and screams his name, awakening the powerful dragon in the process without the incantation.
 Jun awakes finding himself riding on the back of Orochi, which becomes Jun's servant and source of power.